T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-Sort all numbers with their original indices.
-For each first element, use the two-pointer technique on the remaining range to find two more elements that complete the target sum.
-If found, print their original 1-based indices; otherwise the task is impossible.
+This solution finds three numbers that sum to the target by first sorting the array and then fixing one element at a time.
+For each fixed element, it uses a two-pointer scan on the remaining range to efficiently search for a complementary pair.
+Sorting allows the sum to guide pointer movement, reducing the search from cubic to quadratic time.
+If no valid triple exists, the answer is declared impossible, keeping the logic clean and deterministic.

 \